MizuchiLabs/relayd/README.md

 ### Adding domains to your containers

-You can configure DNS targets by adding the `relayd.hosts` label to any container:
+You can configure DNS targets by adding the `relayd.enable` and `relayd.hosts` label to any container:

 ```yaml
 services: